KimatTheConversation/US-MX-flows_The-Conversation/README.md

 5. Conversation - US-MX guns - police orders base caliber - data cleaning.do
 6. Conversation - US-MX guns - capture-recapture - data creation.do

 The following file will be invoked by the data creation and cleaning files to standardized major manufacturer names, but need not be run separately:

 * Conversation - US-MX guns - manufcorrect.do

-Then run analysis files as needed.
+Then run analysis files as needed:

 * Conversation - US-MX guns - ATF citation policy - analysis.do
 * Conversation - US-MX guns - ATF coverage.do